All Episodes

 If you look at a nighttime picture, United States.

-Maybe a little bit of Denver, then you get to the left coast and from Seattle all the way down to San Diego, it's solid lights.
+Then you get to the left coast and from Seattle all the way down to San Diego, it's solid lights.

-When the lights are represented by wealthy zip codes.
+The brightest is now Washington, D.C. on that picture when the lights are represented by wealthy zip codes.

 That's what this website shows.

-And so, in the midst of all this, we're expecting massive numbers of people To go there and shrink the place.
+And so in the midst of all this, we're expecting massive numbers of people to go there and shrink the place.

 Human nature is, I mean, look, folks, this is the gold rush.